Thursday, October 24, 2024

 "We're leaving tomorrow, unfortunately," Jon says.
 "But if you want to call the guy you know, we can have a mini-party."

-After a five-person mini-sex party, we stumble back to our hotel room and go to bed.
+After a five-person mini-party, we stumble back to our hotel room and go to bed.

-In the morning, we have breakfast in the hotel and a brief workout at the downtown YMCA before it's time to head back to Charlottesville and a gay Halloween party.
+In the morning, we have breakfast in the hotel and a brief workout in the hotel gym before it's time to head back to Charlottesville and a gay Halloween party.

-"Boy, am I glad to be out of that place!"
+"Boy, am I glad to be out of Lynchburg!"
 I say.
 "I couldn't have stood it for another minute!"

 4 comments: